acteng/atip/backend/README.md

 Unless other specified, each command below should only take a few seconds to run.

+Note the URLs won't work; you have to manually replace `$PROJECT`.

 ### Set up the GCP project

 1. [Install gcloud](https://cloud.google.com/sdk/docs/install)
 2. [Hook up gcloud to your GCP account](https://cloud.google.com/sdk/docs/initializing)
-3. Pick a project ID (`atip-test-2` in everything below)
+3. Pick a project ID (which'll also be used as the GCS bucket name) and set it as a shell variable: `PROJECT=atip-test-2`
-4. Create it: `gcloud projects create atip-test-2`
+4. Create it: `gcloud projects create $PROJECT`
-4. Manually link the billing account: <https://console.cloud.google.com/billing/linkedaccount?project=atip-test-2>
+4. Manually link the billing account: <https://console.cloud.google.com/billing/linkedaccount?project=$PROJECT>
 	- You may need to configure a billing account first for your GCP account
-	- Without this, `gcloud app --project=atip-test-2 describe` gives a permissions error
+	- Without this, `gcloud app --project=$PROJECT describe` gives a permissions error
-5. Set up App Engine: `gcloud app --project=atip-test-2 create --region=europe-west`
+5. Set up App Engine: `gcloud app --project=$PROJECT create --region=europe-west`
 	- Note there's only one GAE app per project, unlike most other GCP services
 	- And the region is immutable once you set it for the project!